Your Cart is Currently Empty

 With all of the dyes, waxes, and special treatments that can be applied to a tanned hide, color is not a good indicator of whether a bag is made from fake leather or real leather.

 A hot pink or a bright blue could be either.
+While beautiful, these shades are not natural colors to a real cow.

 Compare the cost of a product you are certain is made from real leather to one that you suspect is made from fake leather.